 html body.home div#page.site header#masthead div.site-branding div.site-logo span.custom-logo-link img.custom-logo{ /*your CSS here */}

-Similar to the pages, there should be a unique HTML class for each post too.
-Again, just inspect the element on the post you want to apply CSS with the help of the browser developer tool.
-Then, you will be able to see the unique identifier as with the postid attribute.
+Similar to the pages, each post should have a unique HTML class, too.
+Again, just inspect the element on the post you want to apply CSS to with the help of the browser developer tool.
+Then, you can see the unique identifier as with the postid attribute.

-For the following post with the Twenty Twenty theme, the class that identifies this post is postid-557.
+For the following post with the Twenty Twenty theme, the class identifying this post is postid-557.

-Similarly, you can do the same with any other page of a website.
+Similarly, you can do the same with any other website page.
 Using the unique class that identifies a page.
 If you look at the following screenshot, you can see that the class that identifies the page is page-id-357.

 The previous method is adequate for applying our custom CSS to specific posts or pages.
 It will be enough for most of the customization you might require.
 But in some cases, there can be limitations:

-• Your theme does not have any unique HTML class or id for the content you need to style.
+- Your theme has no unique HTML class or ID for the content you need to style.

-• You have a large list of CSS rules and need to save them in separate files.
+- You have an extensive list of CSS rules and need to save them in separate files.

-If you have similar problems when you want to apply CSS to a specific page or a post, using a PHP function would be better.
+If you have similar problems when applying CSS to a specific page or post, using a PHP function would be better.

-But before we start, make sure that you backup your WordPress website or create a child theme for this approach.
+But before we start, ensure you backup your WordPress website or create a child theme for this approach.
 We will be editing some delicate files on your website.
 So, any unnecessary changes might lead to further issues with your website.

-The first step is to check the id of the page or the post where we want to apply our styles.
-You might notice that the id values are the same as that of the previous step.
-However, this is not the same HTML id that we used before.
+The first step is to check the ID of the page or post where we want to apply our styles.
+You might notice that the ID values are the same as those of the previous step.
+However, this is not the same HTML ID that we used before.

-The id that we are referring to now is a PHP variable that identifies posts and pages.
-Whereas, the id in the previous approach identifies an HTML class.
+The ID we are referring to now is a PHP variable that identifies posts and pages, whereas the ID in the previous approach identifies an HTML class.

-Thankfully, it’s very easy to find the page and post id on your website.
-You can see the id of pages and posts on the backend admin dashboard when you open the editor.
-The post or page id is mentioned on the URL of your browser.
+Thankfully, it’s very easy to find the page and post IDs on your website.
+You can see the IDs of pages and posts on the backend admin dashboard when you open the editor.
+The post or page ID is also mentioned in your browser’s URL.

-Another way to get the id of a page or post is using the following script on the functions.php file of the child theme.
+Another way to get the ID of a page or post is to use the following script on the functions.php child theme file.
 Just go to Appearance > Theme Editor and open the functions.php file.

 add_action('wp_head',function(){